2DGD-F0TH/2DGD_F0TH/chapters/009_Putting_Yourself_Out_There/002_Project_Ideas.md

 In the advanced level you should implement a life system for our playable character, so instead of dying our player will get hurt and will have its life reduced.
 A health bar should be shown on screen.

-The same should be done for each enemy, so you will need to be able to manage the state of each object (enemy) separatedly.
-Extra points if you show a small healthbar on top of a hit enemy, showing its current health.
+The same should be done for each enemy, so you will need to be able to manage the state of each object (enemy) separately.
+Extra points if you show a small health bar on top of a hit enemy, showing its current health.

 You should also implement a way to easily code in new enemy types, this will require refactoring your code to support importing entities from data.
 Each enemy should at least have different speeds and health.